MrCheesie/alris_games/README.md

 ## Acknowledgments
 Thanks to [EmbedPDF](https://www.embedpdf.com/) for providing the PDF viewer and annotater.

-Thanks to [SuperDoc](https://www.superdoc.dev/) for providing the Document editor.

 Thanks to [No as a service](https://github.com/hotheadhacker/no-as-a-service) for providing the API behind the no-saying website.

-Thanks to [SimeonTsvetanov](https://github.com/SimeonTsvetanov/Random-Team-Generator/) for the random group generator.
+Thanks to [Simeon Tsvetanov](https://github.com/SimeonTsvetanov/Random-Team-Generator/) for the random group generator.

 *This site is not affiliated with or sponsored by any of these services.*